-Grammar 101 if you are in college but have trouble with basic English writing?
+Are in college but have trouble with basic English writing?
 Did you never learn English grammar in high school?
 Do you not really know what makes a complete sentence?
-If so, this is for you!
+If so, Grammar 101 is for you!
 PDF version or buy the booklet on Amazon.com.

 I wrote these 10 rules of writing.
 If you're turning in a final paper, why not follow them?